-In another direction, we do not want to make assumptions that cannot be checked on the Gram matrix which is, in our case, generated by the process itself.
-When no i.i.d. structure underlies the process, this control may become very difficult to handle.
-We fully treat the multivariate Hawkes process as a main example of this case.
-Even if Hawkes processes have been largely studied in the literature (see \cite{BM,DVJ} for instance), very few is known about exponential inequalities and non asymptotic tail controls.
-In particular, up to our knowledge, no exponential inequality controlling the number of points per interval is known, except in \cite{RBRoy} for the univariate case.
-We extend this type of results and other sharp controls of the convergence in the ergodic theorem to obtain a sharp control on the Gram matrix.
+It is also notable that we, in each of these three previous examples, can verify explicitly if the strong condition on the Gram matrix mentioned previously is fulfilled with probability close to 1 (see Section~\ref{sec:oraclegeneral} for the Poisson and Aalen cases and Section~\ref{sec:hawkes} for the Hawkes case).
+For the multivariate Hawkes process, this involves novel probabilistic inequalities.
+Even though the Hawkes processes have been studied extensively in the literature, see \cite{BM,DVJ}, very little is known about exponential inequalities and nonasymptotic tail control.
+Besides the univariate case \cite{RBRoy}, no exponential inequality controlling the number of points per interval is known to us.
+We derive such results and other sharp controls on the convergence in the ergodic theorem to obtain control on the Gram matrix.